A localized consensus-based sampling algorithm: Comparison to alternative methods

 \section{Comparison to alternative methods}

-This section compares the dynamics~\cref{eq:lcbs:loc-prec:lcbs} of localized CBS to those of various other McKean--Vlasov-based samplers.
-A detailed numerical comparison follows in \cref{sec:num}; here, we focus on different aspects of the dynamics and how these may affect the properties of the resulting algorithms.
+This section compares the dynamics~\cref{eq:lcbs:loc-prec:lcbs} of localized CBS to those of various other McKean--Vlasov-based samplers. \Cref{sec:compare:cbs} discusses classical CBS, after which \cref{sec:compare:pcbs,sec:compare:laldi} compares our method to two algorithms that use localization in a similar way.
+Various other dynamics are briefly discussed in \cref{sec:compare:other}.
+A detailed numerical comparison to some of these methods follows in \cref{sec:num}; here, we focus on different aspects of the dynamics and how these may affect the properties of the resulting algorithms.